bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers.rst

      - Default value
    * - ``x-allowOverruns``
      - No
-     - Allows labels on lines to move slightly beyond the beginning/end of the line.
+     - Allows labels on lines to move slightly beyond the beginning or end of the line.
      - ``true``
-   * - ``x-autoWrap``
+   * - ``x-autoWrap`` DIDN'T WORK
      - No
-     - The number of pixels beyond which a label will be wrapped over multple lines.
+     - The number of pixels beyond which a label will be wrapped over multiple lines.
 Cannot use with ``x-followLine``.
      - ``0``
    * - ``x-conflictResolution``
      - No
      - Enables conflict resolution, meaning no two labels will be allowed to overlap.
-Without conflict resolution, symoblizers can overlap with other labels.
+Without conflict resolution, symbolizers can overlap with other labels.
      - ``true``
    * - ``x-followLine``
      - No
-     - On linear geometries, the label will follow the shape of the current line, as opposed to being drawn at a tangent
+     - On linear geometries, the label will follow the shape of the current line, as opposed to being drawn at a tangent.
+Will override
      - ``false``
    * - ``x-forceLeftToRight``
      - No